Best German City Names: 200+ Historic & Imaginary Ideas

 Würzburg

-Baroque masterpiece featuring the Würzburg Residence, once home to prince-bishops and containing the world's largest ceiling fresco
+Baroque city featuring the Würzburg Residence, once home to prince-bishops and containing the world's largest ceiling fresco

 Weimar

-Cultural heart of Germany where Goethe, Schiller, Bach, and Liszt lived and created, birthplace of the Weimar Republic and Bauhaus movement
+German cultural center where Goethe, Schiller, Bach, and Liszt lived, and birthplace of the Weimar Republic and Bauhaus movement

 Goslar